sunny/route_localize/README.md

 - adds a constraint to the subdomain instead of relying on the URL beeing in the url (`en/…` `fr/`)
 - plays well with gems that introduce locales and routes you don't want to translate (like `active_admin`)
-- includes a language switcher that lets you translate parameters in the url, for example if you also want to translate the article title in `/articles/1-hello-world`.
+- includes a powerfull language switcher helper.